 After the test, you have a rest and a drink.
 You can then go home.
 It is very important to drink a lot of fluids for the next 24 hours.
-Your prostate gland will bleed slightly.
+Your prostate gland will bleed.
 And there is a risk of urine infection.
 Drinking plenty of fluid flushes out the blood and helps to stop any infection from developing.
-You will see a small amount of blood in your urine, back passage and semen after the test.
-This may carry on for a few weeks, but is nothing to worry about.
+You will see blood in your urine, back passage and semen after the test.
+This carries on for a few weeks, but is nothing to worry about.
 But you should contact your doctor if you think you are getting an infection.

 You should phone your doctor immediately or go to the accident and emergency department if you have

 - A need to pass urine very often

 - A lot of blood in your urine or bowel movement

 You will need antibiotics straight away if you have a urine infection.

 If a prostate biopsy is negative but your doctor thinks there may be a small prostate cancer present, they may suggest that you have a trans perineal template biopsy or targeted biopsy.
 These procedures can sometimes find a prostate cancer that has been missed by other types of biopsy.